sph-mn/sph-web-publish/readme.md

 )
 ```

+the format is scheme, as if the content was specified in a quasiquoted list. each pair of expressions is key and value

 # current limitations
-* because of personalisation the code additionally depends on [sescript](https://github.com/sph-mn/sescript)
+* because of personalisation, the code additionally depends on [sescript](https://github.com/sph-mn/sescript)
-* the markdown html layout, the enclosing html, is currently not configurable and defined in modules/sph/web/publish/shtml.scm
+* the markdown html layout, the enclosing html, is currently not configurable and defined in `modules/sph/web/publish/shtml.scm`
 * handlers are currently not configurable and defined in exe/sph-web-publish

-the format is scheme, as if the content was specified in a quasiquoted list. each pair of expressions is key and value

 # planned features
-* create linklists from directories
-* include files or the files of directories
 * atom feed generation

 # internals